elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-commutative-laws-in-propositional-logic-and-how-are-they-applied.md

 score: -1.0
 related_article1:
     id: 170207
+    title: >-
-    title: How do conditional identities apply in logical arguments?
+        How do conditional identities apply in logical arguments?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
 related_article2:
-    id: 170205
+    id: 170211
-    title: Describe the distributive laws and provide an example of their application.
+    title: >-
+        What is double negation and how does it relate to logical equivalency?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-distributive-laws-and-provide-an-example-of-their-application
+    url: /learn/mathematics/questions/what-is-double-negation-and-how-does-it-relate-to-logical-equivalency
 related_article3:
     id: 170206
+    title: >-
-    title: What are the different types of logical operators and their functions?
+        What are the different types of logical operators and their functions?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-different-types-of-logical-operators-and-their-functions
 related_article4:
     id: 170204
+    title: >-
-    title: Explain the associative laws with an example.
+        Explain the associative laws with an example.
     subject: Mathematics
     url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
 related_article5:
-    id: 170215
+    id: 170202
-    title: What is the structure of propositional arguments and how are hypotheses involved?
+    title: >-
+        How can truth tables be used to determine logical equivalency?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
+    url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-logical-equivalency
 ---

 &nbsp;